Diagnostic Radiology, or X-ray, is the Oldest and Most Frequently Used Form of Medical Imaging

 - Patient needs to come to Radiology at their scheduled location at least two days before their appointment to pick up a prep kit if one was not provided by the ordering doctor.

-- Do not have anything to eat or drink after midnight prior to their procedure.
+- Do not have anything to eat or drink after midnight before their procedure.

 - Patient needs to come by Radiology in the Pavilion at least two days before the procedure to pick up a prep kit if not provided by the ordering doctor.

-- Because certain medications (ex - blood thinners) will need to be discontinued for up to a week prior to this exam, please discuss ANY medications you are taking with your doctor.
+- Because certain medications (ex – blood thinners) will need to be discontinued for up to a week before this exam, please discuss ANY medications you are taking with your doctor.

-- On the day of the exam, you may have a light breakfast and then clear liquids only prior to the exam.
+- On the day of the exam, you may have a light breakfast and then clear liquids only before the exam.